NETWAYS/foreman-training/installation/03_scenarios.md

 In addition it can prepare TFTP or another way of provisioning.

-Additional plugins including Compute resources can be enabled setting the corresponding parameter to true.
+Additional plugins including Compute Resources can be enabled setting the corresponding parameter to true.
 Smart Proxies can also be added to the system hosting Foreman or on different machines which will be covered later.